Challenges of Equitable Vaccine Distribution in the COVID-19 Pandemic: Health Outcome Challenges

-Aside from obvious effects of lower efficacy vaccines or potential side effects, close attention must be paid to the variance of these health outcomes in diverse population groups.
-Unequal health outcomes can have significant impact across society and must be prepared for and mitigated.
+Aside from obvious effects of lower efficacy vaccines or potential side effects, close attention must be paid to the variance of these effects in various demographics and populations.
+Unequal health outcomes in the setting of vaccination can have dramatic effects across all levels of society and must be prepared for and mitigated.